nhat117/COSC2753-ASM1/README.md

 This is the first assignment of COSC2753.

+This assignemnt is Sepsis prediction using the sepsis dataset:

 To run this notebook, you need to install the following packages:

 + `scikit-learn`